 Beautiful Thing October 2018

-Beautiful Thing deals with themes of sexuality, bullying, homophobia and love.
-This discussion will focus on key themes from the play asking how relevant they are in today’s society.
+Dealing with themes of sexuality, bullying, homophobia and love and asking how relevant they are in today’s society.

 Panellists: Henry Poultney, Jamie Barry, Mike Tweddle, Sarah Louise-Minter